tinystork/zeseestarstacker/README.md

 # packages needed for the unit tests
 pip install pytest numpy astropy reproject
-# or, if provided, use the dedicated file
+# or install them using the dedicated file
-pip install -r tests/requirements.txt
+pip install -r requirements-test.txt
 ```

+### Test Dependencies

+The unit tests rely on a few additional packages:

+- `pytest`
+- `numpy`
+- `astropy`
+- `reproject`

+They can be installed individually or via the `requirements-test.txt` file.

 **Run the tests**